- Things to Do

 BULLEIT FRONTIER WHISKEY EXPERIENCE AT STITZEL-WELLER- One of the true cathedrals of the American whiskey industry.
 Originally opened in 1935, now home to Bulleit, Blade & Bow, IW Harper and Orphan Barrel.

-Breakfast- GARAGE BAR* - You’ll know you have arrived at Garage Bar when you see the head-on collision out front.
+Breakfast- NORTH END CAFE* - You’ll know you have arrived at Garage Bar when you see the head-on collision out front.
 Kick off your breakfast with a breakfast shandy (the working person’s mimosa) or a spicy Bourbon Bloody Mary to complement your poached eggs and regional country ham with a side of Wiesenberger grits.
 And order some beignets to take with you!

 MINT JULEP EXPERIENCES- Offering custom and public Bourbon distillery tours and is the only dedicated tour company focused on the Kentucky Bourbon Trail.

-Happy Hour - DOWN ONE BOURBON BAR* - (An official stop on the Urban Bourbon Trail) With a selection of more than 160 Bourbons, named one of National Geographic Traveler magazine’s “Best in the World: Must-See Places”.
+Dinner - DOWN ONE BOURBON BAR* - An official stop on the Urban Bourbon Trail-With a selection of more than 160 Bourbons, named one of National Geographic Traveler magazine’s “Best in the World: Must-See Places”.
 Make sure to visit the “Get Splashed” wall, a great place for a photo op during your trip.

 Breakfast - DISH ON MARKET- An official stop on the Urban Bourbon Trail- Built in 1904 as the first motion picture theater in the city, the building eventually became a coffee saloon (that’s code for bar).
 Known for such entrees as the Truman’s Breakfast (named after the former President, who preferred a shot of Bourbon with his daily egg) and for having the No. 1 burger in the city, according to LEO.